Gary O’Donnell: Fate as a Galway footballer sealed at age 10

 Life has taken him full circle.
 Their midfield giant Walsh now manages him, and four seasons ago, O'Donnell became the first Galway player to lift Connacht's Nestor Cup since 'P Joyce' did it in 2008, his own first year on the county senior panel.

-Under Walsh, Galway have reached three consecutive Connacht finals
+Under Walsh, Galway have reached three consecutive Connacht finals and won two.

 They also came through the inaugural Super 8s last year to reach the All-Ireland semi-finals and O'Donnell admits this current Tribe would love to start making history of their own.